jbcarreon123/jbcarreon123.github.io/src/pages/tutorials/ayano-thread-locking/index.md

 1. Go to the Google Form you used to set up the widget, add a short-answer text question and name it 'Locked', wait a bit, then delete it.
 Yes, really.
     > ### How does this work then?
-    > We don't need the question to pin comments, we're gonna do it on the google sheets.
+    > We don't need the question to lock comments, we're gonna do it on the google sheets.
     > You can also verify that 'Locked' is on your Google Sheets for your comments, if there's not, recreate it and delete it.